Creative Social Fanboy… Mania Of The Geek?

 Mania Of The Geek will be hosted by self-professed gaming Otaku, Anomaly Creative Director and rubbishcorp® founder Nathan Cooper on Wednesday October 5TH at Mother London in East London.
 There will be 4 speakers from in and around the gaming industry, each with around 30 minutes to discuss the topic above and the impact that gaming has had on our (advertising) audiences.

 Confirmed speakers include Stephen Curran, a British video game journalist, presenter, author (including Game On: The 50 Greatest Video Games of All Time) and Pat Kane, author of The Play Ethic: A Manifesto for a Different Way of Living (http://www.theplayethic.com) and Chris Deering, former President of Sony Computer Entertainment – Europe (SCEE).

 CS Fanboy series presents the creatives who fanatically collect culture for themselves.
 Albeit art, gaming, music, squids, Ping Pong or vinyl toys, the Fanboy series will be an evening in which we will share what makes us passionate (and sometimes irrational), through an inspirational event, with fantastic speakers, curated by the Socials from Creative Social.

 A big thanks to our sponsors on the night:

 When & Where

-Creative Social is a collective of the world's most pioneering, interactive creative directors and business owners (the Socials) – a group of people who recognise that collaborating in this digital landscape is how we'll advance the industry and enjoy the journey.
+Creative Social is a collective of over 200 of the world's most pioneering, interactive creative directors and business owners (the Socials) – a group of people who recognise that collaborating in this digital landscape is how we'll advance the industry and enjoy the journey.
 Our primary aim is to provide a platform for creativity and talent, albeit through events, publications and just doing interesting things.
 Very much how John Hegarty advises.
 “Do interesting things and interesting things happen to you”.
-Follow us @creativesocial
+Read more at creativesocial.com or follow us at @creativesocial